PJO2/wanem/README.md

-# wanem
+# wanem: A wan emulator for virtual and physical appliances

-A small web interface which remotely configure traffic control (tc) with automated interfaces discovery
+wanem is a clean web interface which remotely configure traffic control (tc)

+## features:
+* automated interfaces discovery
+* display the bridge interface associated to native interfaces
+* limit bandwidth per interface
+* adjust delay, loss and jitter per interface

 ## Installation